adamsilver/fdpb/02-a-checkout-flow.md

 In short, only use a number input if:

 - incrementing and decrementing makes sense
-- the value doesn't start with a zero
+- the number doesn't have a leading zero
 - the value doesn't contain letters, slashes, minus signs and decimal points.
-- the value isn't a very large number
+- the number isn't very large

 Let's apply these rules to the expiry date.
-Incrementing doesn't make sense and the number could start with a zero.
-And many credit card put a slash in the expiry date which users should be able to copy.
-Using a number input is not only inappropriate, but it also creates a jarring user experience as the user types a slash which is ignored.
+Incrementing doesn't make sense, and the number could start with a zero.
+And credit cards put a slash in the expiry date which users should be able to copy.
+Using a number input is not only inappropriate, but it also creates a jarring experience as the user types a slash which would be ignored.

-We'll look at appropriate use caes of the number input in the next chapter.
+We'll look at appropriate use cases of the number input in the next chapter.

 ### Forgiving Bad Input